 Author – Todd Woofenden

 Chimney fires are serious!
-Temperatures in the chimney during a chimney fire can reach over 2000 degrees Fahrenheit – hot enough to destroy the chimney liner and possibly set the house on fire.
+Temperatures in the chimney during a fire can reach over 2000 degrees Fahrenheit – hot enough to destroy the chimney liner and possibly set the house on fire.

-Some chimney fires go unnoticed by the homeowner.
+Some fires go unnoticed by the homeowner.
 Others sound like a freight train running through the house, and display thirty- foot flames shooting from the chimney top.
 Either way, they are bad news

 - Call the fire department